 Where to Stay in Lake Tahoe

-Lake Tahoe is a huge area, encompassing shorelines in both California and Nevada.
-There are several towns both big and small around the lake.
-Accommodation isn’t cheap, expect to pay over $100 per night at most places, (and things like free camping are nearly impossible to find) so plan ahead to get the best rates.
+Accommodation isn’t cheap, expect to pay over $180 per night at most places, (and things like free camping are nearly impossible to find) so plan ahead to get the best rates.

 If you don’t have to be directly on the lake, consider staying in Truckee or even Reno.
-Truckee is a bit closer to Tahoe, but Reno offers plenty of budget-friendly accommodation and depending on what side of town you are in, it is about an hour drive to the northern shore.
+Truckee is a bit closer to Tahoe, but Reno offers plenty of budget-friendly accommodation, and depending on what side of town you are in, it is about an hour’s drive to the northern shore.

 Keep in mind that 90% of the accommodation on the Nevada side will often include a casino element.
 Although the casinos aren’t anywhere close to as grand (or confusing and noisy) as their Las Vegas cousins.